Tristan Thompson Stayed With Ex Jordan Craig Whenever Khloe Kardashian Kicked Him Out, Per ‘Us Weekly’

 At the time, plenty of people thought Khloe would kick him to the curb over it, but she instead decided to forgive him and continued their relationship.
 But his latest cheating scandal seems to have been the last straw for Khloe.
 Just this week it was discovered that Thompson had been cheating on Khloe with Jordyn Woods, Khloe’s youngest sister Kylie Jenner’s best friend.

 Khloe finally decided to call time on their relationship, and since then plenty of sordid details about their relationship and his cheating have come to the fore.
-One of those, according to Us Weekly, is the fact that Thompson had a designated place to sleep whenever their tumultuous relationship would lead Khloe to kick him out of the house: A bed at his ex-girlfriend Jordan Craig’s house.
+One of those, according to Us Weekly, is the fact that Thompson had a designated place to sleep whenever their tumultuous relationship would lead Khloe to kick him out of the house: a bed at his ex-girlfriend Jordan Craig’s house.

 Ironically, Craig and Tristan were still together when he met Khloe, and Craig was actually expecting their first child together when the basketballer decided to leave her for the reality television star.